gurbaj5124871/gurbaj5124871/README.md

 ### <div align="left">Hello 👋 I'm Gurbaj, A Senior Software Engineer 👨‍💻 🦅 </div>

-- 🔭 I’m currently working at [waitroom](https://waitroom.com), A time bounded live streaming platform
+- 🔭 Working at [waitroom](https://waitroom.com), A time bounded live streaming platform

 - ⚡ Have experience of working in various product based startups of about 5+ years